Why Should You Read and Study the Bible?

 You can be instructed with teaching from God for wisdom, truth, and everything you need for life and godliness (2 Pet.
 1:3).
-The Bible not only gives us truths to believe but also instruction for how to live life.
-No matter what your background and experience in life is, you can receive God’s instructions directly from Him as you study the Bible.
+The Bible not only gives you truths to believe but also instruction for how to live life.
+No matter what your background and experience in life might be, you can receive God’s instructions directly from Him as you study the Bible.

 God’s Word corrects you when you’re going the wrong way (2 Tim.
 3:16-17).
-God loves us enough to correct us and discipline us.
-Correction can be painful at times, but God does it so that we can walk in His blessing and not reap the consequences of our actions.
+God loves you enough to correct you and discipline you.
+Correction can be painful at times, but God does it so that you can walk in His blessing and not go in a way where you will have to reap the consequences of your actions.

 A great prayer to pray is Psalm 139:23-24.
 “Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting!”